Isomerase: Triosephosphate isomerase deficiency

 The disease referred to as triosephosphate isomerase deficiency (TPI), is a severe autosomal recessive inherited multisystem disorder of glycolytic metabolism.
 It is characterized by hemolytic anemia and neurodegeneration, and is caused by anaerobic metabolic dysfunction.
 This dysfunction results from a missense mutation that effects the encoded TPI protein.
 The most common mutation is the substitution of gene, Glu104Asp, which produces the most severe phenotype, and is responsible for approximately 80% of clinical TPI deficiency.

 TPI deficiency is very rare with less than 50 cases reported in literature.
 Being an autosomal recessive inherited disease, TPI deficiency has a 25% recurrence risk in the case of heterozygous parents.
 It is a congenital disease that most often occurs with hemolytic anemia and manifests with jaundice.
 Most patients with TPI for Glu104Asp mutation or heterozygous for a TPI null allele and Glu104Asp have a life expectancy of infancy to early childhood.
 TPI patients with other mutations generally show longer life expectancy.
-To date, there are only two cases of individuals with TPI living beyond the age of 6.
+There are only two cases of individuals with TPI living beyond the age of 6.
 These cases involve two brothers from Hungary, one who did not develop neurological symptoms until the age of 12, and the older brother who has no neurological symptoms and suffers from anemia only.

 Individuals with TPI show obvious symptoms after 6–24 months of age.
 These symptoms include: dystonia, tremor, dyskinesia, pyramidal tract signs, cardiomyopathy and spinal motor neuron involvement.
 Patients also show frequent respiratory system bacterial infections.

 TPI is detected through deficiency of enzymatic activity and the build-up of dihyroxyacetone phosphate(DHAP), which is a toxic substrate, in erythrocytes.
 This can be detected through physical examination and a series of lab work.
 In detection, there is generally myopathic changes seen in muscles and chronic axonal neuropathy found in the nerves.
 Diagnosis of TPI can be confirmed through molecular genetics.
 Chorionic villus DNA analysis or analysis of fetal red cells can be used to detect TPI in antenatal diagnosis.

 Treatment for TPI is not specific, but varies according to different cases.
 Because of the range of symptoms TPI causes, a team of specialist may be needed to provide treatment to a single individual.
 That team of specialists would consists of pediatricians, cardiologists, neurologists, and other healthcare professionals, that can develop a comprehensive plan of action.